sunrise-choir/sunrise-social-android-app/README.md

 The first build will take a while because it needs to build all the rust code.
 Builds after that are much faster.

+### Go development

+If you need to extend the go code, follow the [instructions]() in the readme to build bindings with [go-mobile](https://github.com/golang/go/wiki/Mobile).

+You need to manually copy the generated bindings into this project.

 ## Doing the first onboarding after an install.

 **The order of this is important, follow it exactly.
 It matters that patchwork follows the phone first.**